Kingsman (franchise): Future

-In October 2024, during an interview with The Hollywood Reporter, 20th Century Studios executive Steve Asbell revealed that the studio had no plans for any Kingsman sequels or prequels in the near future.
+In October 2024, during an interview with The Hollywood Reporter, 20th Century Studios executive Steve Asbell revealed that "there's no plans on doing [any Kingsman sequels or prequels] anytime soon".

 Third film, prequel and Television show

 Kingsman: The Blue Blood

 In May 2017, Vaughn stated that a sequel to The Golden Circle was currently in development, adding that he and co-writer Goldman mapped out the plot during production on the second film.
 Vaughn later stated that his personal choice for the role of the villain is Dwayne Johnson.
 By June 2018, the filmmaker announced that the third movie would be filmed back-to-back with a prequel, serving as "the conclusion of the Harry Hart–Eggsy relationship".
 Colin Firth and Taron Egerton will both reprise their roles from previous films.
 Vaughn stated production is scheduled to begin some time between late 2019 and early 2020.
 In September 2020, the film was given the working title of Kingsman: The Blue Blood.
 In December 2021, Vaughn revealed that filming on the sequel would begin in September 2022, for an intended 2023 release date but in July 2022, Egerton believed that filming would start in 2023.
 Vaughn tells Collider that the film is the beginning and end of the film and wants to get it made before Firth and Egerton are too old to appear in the series.
+However, as of October 2024, the president of 20th Century Studios stated "There's no plans on doing them anytime soon."